Linen services staff

 When you start work as a linen services assistant you will get the training you need.
 This includes an introduction to the department and its systems and equipment as well as health and safety and manual handling.

-You may be offered the opportunity to take qualifications in, for example, laundry services.
+You may be offered the opportunity to take qualifications which may include apprenticeships.

 Linen services staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
 As a laundry assistant, linen room assistant or sewing room assistant, you would typically start on AfC band 2.
 With further training and experience, you could apply for more senior positions, including supervisor positions at band 3.